-&lt;sup>17 A riparian property owner who is licensing their own property does not have a limit on the number of blind sites that may be licensed in a single day (§ 10-608(e) of the Natural Resources Article).
+21 A riparian property owner who is licensing their own property does not have a limit on the number of blind sites that may be licensed in a single day (§ 10-608(e) of the Natural Resources Article).

-&lt;sup>18 Although §10-301.2 of the Natural Resources Article establishes a patron's hunting license, DNR advises that, in practice, there is no "patron's license" sold in the State.
+22 Although §10-301.2 of the Natural Resources Article establishes a patron's hunting license, DNR advises that, in practice, there is no "patron's license" sold in the State.

-&lt;sup>19 A person hunting from a shoreline located within the regulated shooting area may place decoys, retrieve downed birds, and shoot crippled birds on adjacent waters and must follow the bag and possession limit for properly marked captive-raised mallard ducks (COMAR 08.03.13.05).
+23 A person hunting from a shoreline located within the regulated shooting area may place decoys, retrieve downed birds, and shoot crippled birds on adjacent waters and must follow the bag and possession limit for properly marked captive-raised mallard ducks (COMAR 08.03.13.05).

-&lt;sup>20 A person holding a resident or nonresident hunting license is not required to obtain a regulated shooting ground special hunting license to hunt on the regulated shooting ground (§ 10-906(d) of the Natural Resources Article).

-issuance through June 30 the following year.
+hunting license.24 A regulated shooting ground special hunting license enables a person who does not have a resident or nonresident hunting license to hunt certain game birds on a regulated shooting ground.
+A regulated shooting ground special hunting license is valid from the date of issuance through June 30 the following year.
 The annual fee for a regulated shooting ground special hunting license is \$6.